-Adventure Playground emerged from movements in 1960s Europe that worked to reclaim derelict urban spaces, many caused by the devastation of World War II.
+Adventure playgrounds emerged from movements in 1960s Europe that worked to reclaim derelict urban spaces, many caused by the devastation of World War II.
 Filled with trash and debris, the sites were considered unfit even for parking cars and were therefore abandoned by developers.
 However, children had no qualms about these forbidden sites, often playing happily in rubble heaps.
 They seemed to prefer the informality of dirt and scraps to formal jungle gyms.
 Eventually parents and park designers realized that these non-traditional materials inspired creative, thoughtful play.
 The adults and children worked together to construct the kinds of play spaces the children wanted.

-Landscape design innovator and father of the Adventure Playground, M. Paul Friedberg confirms, “[Our problem is that] We want the child to be living in a padded box.
+Landscape design innovator and father of the adventure playground, M. Paul Friedberg confirms, “We want the child to be living in a padded box.
 [But] A child has to have the real world, fraught with challenges to overcome.”
-Friedberg’s conviction seems to have held true in England, as full-time employees staffed each adventure playground to oversee creative activities and aid in the general upkeep of the materials.
-The playgrounds’ need for heavy community involvement and much maintenance would later figure into their demise.
+Friedberg’s conviction held true in England, as full-time employees staffed each adventure playground to oversee creative activities and aid in the general upkeep of the materials.
+The playgrounds’ need for heavy community involvement and maintenance would later figure into their demise.

 Directions to Highbridge Park